pand0raQ/signalspammer/README.md

 # Signal Spammer

-A simple Node.js application that sends a predefined JSON payload to a webhook URL at regular intervals (every 4 seconds by default).
+A robust Node.js application that sends a predefined JSON payload to a webhook URL at regular intervals (every 4 seconds by default).
+Built with reliability features to ensure continuous operation even in challenging environments.

 ## Configuration